Skip to main content

 The government of Morocco has signed an agreement with the ORNX consortium to advance a $4.5 billion green ammonia project in the southern city of Laayoune, as part of Morocco’s ambitions to become a global hub for green hydrogen and derivatives.

-The development combine wind and solar electricity generation with hydrogen from electrolysis to feed green ammonia production.
+The development combines wind and solar electricity generation with hydrogen from electrolysis to feed green ammonia production.
 Under the terms of the agreement, more than 2 GW of renewable energy capacity will be installed, feeding 900 MW of electrolysers producing green hydrogen.

 To ensure operational stability and continuous output, the facility will also incorporate battery energy storage systems.